extension-js/extension.js/CONTRIBUTING.md

 ## Installation

 1. Clone the project `git@github.com:cezaraugusto/extension.git` && `cd extension`.
-2. Install dependencies (will symlink files where appropriate) `yarn install`
+2. Install dependencies (will symlink files where appropriate) `pnpm install`
 3. Create an `.env` file at the project root and add `EXTENSION_ENV=development`

 ## Usage